 Our keynote speaker is David Caswell, Executive Product Manager of BBC News Labs and founder of Structured Stories.
 David works at the intersection between technology (especially data-driven technology), knowledge engineering and digital media.

-At this event, we will present the industry report “News Automation – A WAN-IFRA guide to the field” that we have produced for the World Association of Newspapers and News Publishers (WAN-IFRA).
+At this event, we will also present the industry report “News Automation – A WAN-IFRA guide to the field” that we have produced for the World Association of Newspapers and News Publishers (WAN-IFRA).

 In the report, we present five examples of how news automation has been implemented in newsrooms around the world: Mittmedia and United Robots (Sweden), Radar (UK), Washington Post (US), Valtteri (Finland), and Xinhua and Caixin (China).